doasync/font-ranger/README.md

-  -l, --lower-case     Convert font name to lower case                 [boolean] -e, --keep-ext       Keep original font extension                    [boolean] -w, --use-woff       Use woff instead of default woff2               [boolean] -c, --css            Generate css file with @font-face rules         [boolean] -m, --font-family    Specify "font-family" for your css file          [string] -b, --font-weight    Specify "font-weight" for your css file          [string]
+  -l, --lower-case     Convert font name to lower case                 [boolean] -e, --keep-ext       Keep original font extension                    [boolean] -w, --use-woff       Use woff instead of default woff2               [boolean] -a, --use-both       Use woff and woff2 at the same time             [boolean] -c, --css            Generate css file with @font-face rules         [boolean] -m, --font-family    Specify "font-family" for your css file          [string] -b, --font-weight    Specify "font-weight" for your css file          [string]